Webinar

 Merchants of record

-A popular option, especially for SaaS businesses, is to partner with a Merchant of record (MOR) billing platform – a secure and reliable way to process and manage subscription payments.
+A popular option, especially for SaaS businesses, is to partner with a Merchant of record (MOR) billing platform – a secure and reliable way to manage subscription payments.
 These platforms provide a turnkey solution, allowing businesses to quickly and easily set up recurring payments and handle billing and customer data.
 MOR platforms can help businesses automate billing processes and improve customer experience by allowing them to set up flexible payment options, provide discounts, and more.
 Additionally, MOR solutions provide a layer of security and protection for both customers and businesses, handling sales tax liabilities and chargebacks and helping to reduce fraudulent activity.
 Popular merchants of record include Paddle Billing and FastSpring.

 Building a piecemeal infrastructure